-IRS provides relief for improper exclusion of part-time employees from 403(b) plans
+IRS rules for exclusion of part-time employees from 403(b) plan participation

-In general, pre-tax salary reduction deferrals and Roth 403(b) contributions1 are subject to the “Universal Availability Rule,” per Internal Revenue Code Section 403(b)(12)(A).
+In general, pre-tax salary reduction deferrals and Roth 403(b) contributions are subject to the “Universal Availability Rule,” under Internal Revenue Code Section 403(b)(12)(A).
 The Universal Availability Rule is satisfied only if the 403(b) plan permits every eligible employee (subject to limited exceptions) to have the opportunity to make deferral contributions of at least $200 annually.

 In order to satisfy the Universal Availability Rule, at least once each plan year a 403(b) plan sponsor must provide every eligible employee with a notice informing them of:

 - the opportunity to make or change deferral contributions elections